Amazon Route 53

 Amazon Route 53 is a Domain Name System (DNS) service by Amazon Web Services (AWS) since 2010.
-The name is a possible reference to U.S. Routes, and "53" is a reference to the TCP/UDP port 53, where DNS server requests are addressed.
+The name is a reference to U.S. Routes, and "53" is a reference to the TCP/UDP port 53, where DNS server requests are addressed.
 Route 53 allows users to reach AWS services and non-AWS infrastructure and to monitor the health of their application and its endpoints.
 Route 53's servers are distributed throughout the world.
 Amazon Route 53 supports full, end-to-end DNS resolution over IPv6.
 Recursive DNS resolvers on IPv6 networks can use either IPv4 or IPv6 transport to send DNS queries to Amazon Route 53.

 Customers create "hosted zones" that act as a container for four name servers.
 The name servers are spread across four different TLDs.
 Customers are able to add, delete, and change any DNS records in their hosted zones.
 Amazon also offers domain registration services to AWS customers through Route 53.
 Amazon provides an SLA of the service always being available at all times (100% available).

 One of the key features of Route 53 is programmatic access to the service that allows customers to modify DNS records via web service calls.
 Combined with other features in AWS, this allows a developer to programmatically bring up a machine and point to components that have been created via other service calls such as those to create new S3 buckets or EC2 instances.